 - Meanwhile, prepare Horseradish Sauce.
 Beat cream in medium bowl just until soft peaks form; do not overbeat.
 Add fennel bulb, horseradish, fennel fronds and salt; mix well.
 Cover and refrigerate until ready to serve.

 - Remove roast when meat thermometer registers 135°F for medium rare; 150°F for medium.
 Transfer roast to carving board; tent loosely with aluminum foil.
 Let stand 15 to 20 minutes.
 (Temperature will continue to rise about 10°F to reach 145°F for medium rare; 160°F for medium.)

 - Carve roast into slices; season with salt, as desired.
 Serve with horseradish sauce.

 Roasted Fennel: Trim off and discard fronds and stems from 4 large fresh fennel bulbs (about 3-1/2 pounds) to within 1 inch of bulbs.
 Cut each bulb lengthwise into quarters.
 Place on metal baking sheet.
 Drizzle with 2 tablespoons olive oil; toss gently to coat, keeping fennel pieces intact.
 Season with 1/2 teaspoon salt; arrange cut side down.
 About 2 hours before roast is done, place fennel in lower third of oven.
 Roast for 1-3/4 to 2 hours or until tender and lightly browned, turning and rearranging once.

-Recipe and photograph provided courtesy of Beef It's Whats For Dinner©.
+Recipe and photograph provided courtesy of The Beef Checkoff.